Kellerman81/go_media_downloader/README.md

 - V0.1: initial Release
 - V0.1.1: Performance and Ram Usage Changes - rewrite a lot of functions
 - v0.2.3: Added Tmdb List retrieve + tmdbdiscover
+- v0.2.7: Added new Webinterface /api/admin - username is admin and password is the WebApiKey

 ## References